-Ring in the New Year by saving lives
+Ring in the New Year by Saving Lives

-If you are still in need of a new year’s resolution, what is a better resolution than saving lives?
-The Community Blood Bank of NWPA & WNY is in critical blood shortage and needs help.
+For those still in need of a new year’s resolution, consider saving lives.
+The Community Blood Bank of NWPA & WNY is in critical blood shortage and needs your help.

 “CBB worked very closely with all of the hospital laboratories in preparation for this endeavor, making the transition practically seamless,” Marsha Uhl, Service Line Director for Laboratory Services with Penn Highlands Healthcare, said.
 “The journey was amazing, as CBB is much more in tune with the needs of Penn Highlands ensuring good quality patient care is maintained throughout our region.”